Sept. 14, 2012

 Idle Reduction Programs at Tennessee Schools

 After the East Tennessee Clean Fuels Coalition (ETCF) launched its Idle-Free Tennessee program at four elementary schools in the 2010-2011 school year, the coalition got a simple lesson in addition.
-Seven more Knox County schools—including a high school and two preschools—eagerly sought to join the program, which is designed to reduce unnecessary vehicle idling at schools.“We see idle reduction as a very important part of the overall Clean Cities mission.”Kristy Keel,
+Seven more Knox County schools—including a high school and two preschools—eagerly sought to join the program, which is designed to reduce unnecessary vehicle idling at schools.

 "We had a really great response.
 After the first schools got started, the rest independently came to me and said 'We want this for our school,'" ETCF Project Facilitator Kristy Keel said.